Keshav-Singhal/tic-tac-toe/README.md

 Hi, This is my 1st project using React.
+It's a Tic-Tac-Toe.
 I followed the tutorial provided at the official React Website: https://react.dev/learn/tutorial-tic-tac-toe

 To run this project: